 Spain parliament calls for Franco's remains to be moved

-Spanish la... .
-FILE - In this May 10, 2016 file photo, tourists walk outside the Valle de los Caidos monument that houses the tomb of Spanish former dictator General Francisco Franco in it's mausoleum,near Madri...
-MADRID - Spanish lawmakers have voted in favor of moving the remains of dictator Gen.
+In this Nov.
+20, 2014 file photo, flowers lay on the tomb of Spanish former dictator General Francisco Franco in a mausoleum in the Valle de los Caidos , near Madrid, Spain.
+Spanish lawmakers on Thursday, May 11, 2017 have voted in favor of moving the remains of dictator Gen.

 Discussions